microsoft/Application-Insights-Workbooks/Documentation/Visualizations/Chart.md

 ![Image showing custom format settings](../Images/NumberFormatSettings.png)

 #### Threshold Line
-Add a threshold line to the chart at Y value that you define.
+Add a threshold line to the chart at a Y value that you define.
 Supported chart types include line, bar, bar categorical, area, scatter chart, and time chart.
 To enable the threshold line on the chart, check the "Show threshold line" checkbox and set the Y value in chart settings in the "Custom threshold line" field.

 ![Image showing threshold line explicit setting](../Images/ThresholdLineSettingsManual.png)